amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 ## Move 🚶‍♂️

-Have you noticed that after a long time sitting your energy levels and concentration start to drop?
+Have you noticed that after a long time sitting your energy levels and concentration starts to drop?

-Taking a break to get some movements is great way to solve this issue!
+Taking a little break to get some movements is an excellent way to boost your productivity!

 > Movement => Energy

-**Take a 5 minutes break after 25 minutes of work**.
+**Take a 5 minutes breaks after 25 minutes of work**.
 You can also do 50/10 minutes of work/break.
-What matters is that you get some rest to move around and take a deep breath.
+What matters is that you get some rest to move around and take deep breaths while at it.

 The 25/5 minutes of work/break is also known as the Pomodoro technique.
 There are many apps that I have used to remind me to take a break.
-As simple as it sounds, it's easy to get carried away when working on a computer and lose the notion of time.
+As simple as it sounds, it’s easy to get carried away when working on a computer and lose the notion of time.

-**Note**: sitting for long time doesn't get automatically fixed with working out after work.
-You still have to try walking around at least every hour so your body don't suffer.
+**Note** : working out after work doesn't compensate for a long time of uninterrupted sitting.
+Your muscle and pain cripples in after a couple of hours static.
+So, you still have to try walking around at least every hour, so your body doesn’t suffer.

 <details>
   <summary>Apps I've used...</summary>